Today's Articles

 Nettie L. Napier

 *Nettie Langston Napier was born on this date in 1861.
-She was a Black woman’s activist and administrator.
+She was a Black women’s activist and administrator.

-Napier was responsible for establishing Day Homes Club, a black woman’s organization designed to help meet the needs of poor communities like that of the Phyllis Wheatley Club.
+Napier was responsible for establishing Day Homes Club, a Black women’s organization designed to help meet the needs of poor communities like that of the Phyllis Wheatley Club.
 The Day Homes Club was formed in 1907 and was later known as Porter Homestead.
-She gave constant attention to social duties that commanded her attention and were an efficient and consistent worker in enterprises connected with the Congregational church of her city.
+She devoted constant attention to social duties that required her attention, and was an efficient and consistent worker in enterprises connected with the Congregational Church of her city.

-After the family moved to Tennessee, she interested herself in education matters, never failing to aid by advice and substantial support persons seeking enrollment as students of Fisk University and other schools.
-Napier possessed an accomplished musical education, with a deep, rich contralto voice of great power, and frequently took part in musical entertainments of public and general interest.
+After the family moved to Tennessee, she became interested in educational matters, never failing to offer advice and substantial support to persons seeking enrollment as students at Fisk University and other schools.
+Napier had an accomplished musical education, with a deep, rich contralto voice of great power, and frequently took part in musical entertainments of public and general interest.

 During the Red Cross campaign in Nashville, Napier was chosen chairman of a committee of Race women invited by the city's whites to cooperate with them for Red Cross work.
-Not only was this work carried out during the entire time of the World war, but other phases of war work were creditably done with Napier as the leader.
-She, and other women, brought the National Association of Colored Women to Nashville in 1897.
+Not only was this work carried out during the entirety of World War, but other phases of war work were also carried out creditably with Napier as the leader.
+She and other women brought the National Association of Colored Women to Nashville in 1897.
 In 1901, she spoke on their program, her subject being “Women’s Domain.”
 On the death of Mary B. Talbert, president of the Frederick Douglass Memorial and Historical Association, Napier became president of the association.
 Through her efforts, the Douglass home at Anacostia, Washington, D.C., became the shrine it was intended to be.

 To Become a Social Worker